php-censor/php-censor/docs/en/workers/worker.md

 WantedBy=multi-user.target
 ```

-And check that it works properly by `systemctl status php-censor.service`
+Check that it works properly by `systemctl status php-censor@1.service`

 ### By Supervisord